lilliputten/lilliputten/README.md

 # Hi, I'm Igor a.k.a.
 Lilliputten

 Programmer, frontend/fullstack developer, designer.
-Last few years have been specializing mainly in JavaScript programming.
+The last few years have been specializing mainly in JavaScript programming.
-Now working for Moscow-based IT company (see «[Projects](https://lilliputten.github.io/#/Projects)» section on my gitpages site), but still slowly consider interesting offers.
+Now I live in Thailand and I work for my clients in different countries (see «[Projects](https://lilliputten.github.io/#/Projects)» section on my gitpages site), but still slowly considering interesting offers.

 ## Meet me on the Internet: